seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Ay, my lord.

 **HAMLET**
-We'll ha't to-morrow night.
+We'll ha't tomorrow night.
 You could, for a need,
 study a speech of some dozen or sixteen lines, which
 I would set down and insert in't, could you not?